sciguy/cgview-parse/README.md

 # Test Page
 The testing html page can open predefeind sequence files as well as use a file chooser to open custom files.
 The test page consists of
 - the input file
-- the intermediate teselagen JSON
+- the intermediate Sequence Record JSON
+- optional (for testing) teselagen JSON
 - the final CGView JSON
 - the CGView Map created from the JSON
 - a log of output messages
 - an Open in Proksee button

 # TODO
-- qualifiers without values still have a "\" at the beginning of their name
+- qualifiers without values still have a "/" at the beginning of their name
-- contig names need be unique
-- contig names need to have certain characters removed
+- add genbank/embl/fasta definition line
+- build_genetic_code

+# Tests
+- Add file tests
+  - have directory of input files one for good other for bad
+  - use fs.readFileSync to read in a file
-- any changes to contig names should print a warning to the log
+  - use SeqRecToCGVJSON to convert the file
+  - see if they pass or fail

 # Teselagen